 How it works

-Lacidipine blocks the action of calcium on the heart and blood vessels.
-As a result, blood vessels are relaxed and heart beats with less force.
-This lowers the blood pressure, abnormally fast heart beat and protects the heart following a heart attack.
+Lacidipine is a calcium channel blocker.
+It blocks the action of calcium on the heart and blood vessels.
+This lowers the blood pressure, abnormally fast heartbeat and reduces strain on the heart following a heart attack.

 Common side effects

 Fatigue, Ankle swelling, Sleepiness, Flushing (sense of warmth in the face, ears, neck and trunk), Headache, Nausea, Edema, Dizziness, Palpitations, Abdominal pain

 - ₹500Corona Remedies Pvt Ltd1 variant(s)